geo-fluid-dynamics/phaseflow-dealii/README.md

 The development of this code has just begun, starting from a copy of the author's convection-diffusion code at https://github.com/alexanderzimmerman/peclet

-Phaseflow will solve the incompressible NSB equations coupled with an enthalpy-based energy equation allowing for melting and solidification of the phase-change material medium.
+Phaseflow will solve the incompressible Navier-Stokes-Boussinesq equations coupled with an enthalpy-based energy equation allowing for melting and solidification of the phase-change material medium.

 This is written in C++ and based on the deal.II finite element method library.